phasehq/docs/public/cli/commands.md

 > phase console
 ```

 This command is a shortcut to quickly access the Phase Console in your default web browser.
+If you have a `.phase.json` config in the current working directory, it will automatically open the Console for the app and environment that the config was initialized with.

 ---